kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

 Advantage over Pointers
 -----------------------

-References allow built in operators to be overloaded while still allowing objects to passed as arguments, thus avoiding pointers as arguments.
+References allow classes to overloaded built in operators while still allowing objects to passed as arguments.
 When reference-to-const arguments are used, the same syntax and exactly the same usage as pass-by-value is supported.
 For example,

 .. todo:: Add the example from new-lvalue-rvalue.rst here.